uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/rook.yml teardown-skyhook-ceph
 ```

 This workflow sets up a SkyhookDM cluster using Rook.
 It can be also run to update a Ceph cluster to a SkyhookDM cluster.
-The Rook version that is used is `1.4`.
+The Rook version that is currently used is `1.4`.

 > The workflow given [here](https://github.com/uccross/skyhookdm-ceph-cls/blob/master/.popper.yml) can be run to build SkyhookDM and to build and push the SkyhookDM Docker image for use with Rook.
 Then the Ceph image can be updated in the [`rook/cluster_skyhook_ceph.yaml`](https://github.com/uccross/skyhookdm-workflows/blob/master/rook/rook/cluster_skyhook_ceph.yaml) and the `setup-skyhook-ceph` step can be run multiple times to update the SkyhookDM cluster.